The Chart tab allows users to create charts for custom reports. The Chart tab is available for all custom report types.

 Example 2: An administrator would like to chart the status of the users in learning objects.
 She creates a column chart with Training Status as the first dimension and Training Titles as the second dimension.
 The measure is User ID.
 The number of training statuses multiplied by the number of training titles cannot exceed 50.

 Note: The data points limit can be modified through a backend setting.
-Contact Global Product Support to modify this setting from the default value.
+Contact Global Customer Support to modify this setting from the default value.

 Thebutton is used to refresh the chart.
 To refresh the chart manually, click the button.
 When the chart is refreshed, the chart displays the first 1,000 records.